canonical/kafka-operator/docs/how-to/h-cluster-migration.md

 new.consumer.isolation.level=read_committed

 # Specific Connector configuration for ensuring Exactly-Once-Delivery (EOD)
-# NOTE - EOD support guarantees released with Kafka 3.5.0 so some of these options may not work as expected
+# NOTE - EOD support guarantees released with Apache Kafka 3.5.0 so some of these options may not work as expected
 old.producer.enable.idempotence=true
 new.producer.enable.idempotence=true
 old.producer.acks=all